-Q: Will I be allowed to bring a non-resident guest with me to the pool in 2021?
+Q: Will I be allowed to bring a non-resident guest with me to the pool in 2023?

 - PRD reserves the right to limit guests as needed on any given day based on capacity and attendance.

-- A: As of May 24, we are now accepting new non-resident pool members for 2021.
+- A:We are accepting new non-resident members in 2023.
 Individuals will need to create a CommunityPass account in order to register.

-- A: Chairs, benches and tables will be returning to the pool complex starting with the weekend of June 19 & 20.
-Patrons may continue to bring their own chairs if they choose.
+- A: Chairs, benches and tables are available for use at the pool on a first come first served basis.
+Patrons may bring their own chairs if they choose.

 Q: How do I find out if the pool is closing early due to inclement weather?

-- A: Be sure to check Princeton Recreation Facebook or Twitter, or call the pool from office: 609-921-2990.
+- A: Be sure to check Princeton Recreation Facebook or Twitter, or call the pool front office: 609-921-2990.
 PRD reserves the right to close early due to inclement weather at the discretion of the manager.
 In addition, due to limited sheltering capacity, patrons may be asked to leave the complex in the event of a thunder/lightning delay.